drone-ah/wordsonsand/blog/content/posts/golang/inscribe.md

 than reading - particularly because the `frontmatter.Parse` in that one is built to support partial reading.

-A `Write` wouldn't be super hard to write, but the problem is that the full frontmatter isn't stored anywhere.
-As such, if you write back a partially read frontmatter, you'd lose the other keys.
+Because adrg/frontmatter only unmarshals into a struct, and doesn’t store the original bytes, you can’t write back without losing untouched keys.

-Looking around, I could not find another frontmatter library for golang.
+Looking around, I could not find another frontmatter library for Go.
 I know that python has a decent library which supports writing back to it (I used it in the [depatcher](../wordsonsand/despatches.md]) but I don't want to write python.

 <!-- more -->